JivusAyrus/CodeVideo/README.md

 ## Local Development Environment

 1. Clone this [`Color Code Repository`](https://github.com/JivusAyrus/color-code) and `cd` into it.
-2. Install dependencies by running, Compile typescript and run the web server  `npm install`.
+2. Install dependencies by running, Compile typescript and run the web server.
     ```shell
     npm install
     npm run compile